 If the write response value is an error then it is returned as an interrupt using the DECERRINTR or SLVERRINTR signals.

-It is recommended that you connect these interrupt sources through an interrupt controller to the processor.
+ARM recommends that you connect these interrupt sources through an interrupt controller to the processor.

 Error response summary

 Table 2-20 shows error responses for all combinations of L3 access.